Prime Care Medical Group

 Family Practice Physician & Primary Care Physician located in Brooklyn, NY & Queens, Jamaica, NY

-Dr. Sadique’s life mission is to effectively prevent, detect, delay, control, and ultimately help cure illnesses in her patients in the Brighton Beach, Brooklyn, NY and Queens, Jamaica, NY.
+Dr. Sadique’s life mission is to effectively prevent, detect, delay, control, and ultimately help cure illnesses in her patients in Brighton Beach and Flatbush, Brooklyn, NY and Queens, Jamaica, NY.
 Trained in Internal Medicine, Family Practice, and Children's and Women's health, her patients include Men, Women, and Children alike.
 Her emphasis is always on helping her patients lead a healthy and productive life.
 With timely diagnosis and good care plan, she effectively manages chronic diseases like heart disease and stroke, cancer, diabetes, obesity, high blood pressure, Arthritis, and similar conditions.
 Chronic diseases are the most common and costly of all health problems, but they are also the most preventable.
 Growing evidence indicates that a comprehensive approach to prevention can save tremendous costs and needless suffering.

 Today, over 133 million Americans (117 million adults & 16 million children) suffer from chronic diseases that include Heart disease, Stroke, Cancer, Diabetes, Obesity, and Arthritis.
 75% of US healthcare cost and 7 in 10 deaths in the US are related to chronic diseases.